nickwells/param.mod/README.md

 specify additional checks on the parameter value.
 See the `psetter` package for a full list.
 Additionally you can write your own setter which you can use to populate some bespoke structure.
 The setters and associated checks provide much of the power and flexibility of the `param` package.
+Various types and functions are available to help you write your own setter but you should only need to do this if there is not already an existing setter so check the pre-existing setters first.

 ## Actions
 Each parameter can have a list of associated action functions which will be